MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-health-insurance-card.md

 The health insurance card processing prebuilt model uses Optical Character Recognition (OCR) capabilities to analyze and extract key information from a US health insurance card.
 It extracts information from US health insurance card images.

-The model extracts information such as insurer, member, prescription, group number, and more. <!--model output-->
+The model extracts information such as insurer, member, prescription, group number, and more.

 ## Learn how to use the health insurance card prebuilt model